A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Introduction

+where $G(y)$ is the CDF of the base distribution, $ \bar G(y) $ is the survival function given as $1 - G(y)$ and $\lambda$ is the transforming parameter.

-Hence, we obtained the PDF and CDF of SMP transformed Weibull distribution with three parameters as:
+Following \cite{rasool2025innovative}, the PDF and CDF of the three-parameter Weibull distribution via SMP method can be obtained as:

-Our main goal in this study are to (i) provided an updated review of SMP transformed distributions (ii) introduced a new extension of Weibull distributions through SMP transformation (iii) derive and study the statistical properties extensively (iv) generate random numbers from the distribution using the inverse transform approach and study ML estimates via simulation and (v) show the power of this distribution over existing similar distribution in modelling health data.
+Our goals in this study are to (i) provide an updated review of SMP transformed distributions (ii) introduce a new extension of Weibull distributions through SMP model transformation (iii) derive and study the statistical properties extensively (iv) generate random numbers from the distribution using the inverse transform approach and study ML estimates via simulation and (v) show the power of this distribution over existing similar distributions in modeling health data.
+The PDF and CDF of SMPtW distribution are given in Figures \ref{fig1} and \ref{fig2}, respectively.

+The PDF and CDF plots for SMPtW distribution for different values of $\lambda$, $\phi $ and $\beta$ are shown in Figures \ref{fig1} and \ref{fig2}.
+The PDF has right skew, exponential decay, unimodal, increasing and decreasing shapes, while the CDF has an increasing shape.